Quantization Effects of Artificial Neural Networks for Embedded Edge-Computing Applications: Hardware Implementation and Deployment Flows

+This allows a multiplication operation to be replaced by a very hardware-efficient \ac{LUT}-operation in a $4 \times 4$ \ac{CAM}illustrated in the following Eq. \ref{eq:CAM}, fitting efficiently into a single standard LUT4/LUT6 \cite{Milenkovic2024} primitive:

+While this is viable for the hidden layers, the input layer in edge applications is often connected to multi-bit sensor outputs, \textit{e.g.}\ 12-bit \ac{ADC} samples, so it is most useful to use integer values.
+Network Input is reduced without normalization from $12$ to $7$ bit, which is a trivial operation in an FPGA.

+We adapt the activation function so that, at inference time, it represents one of the four operations, see Eq. \ref{eq:CAM_int}:

-Summation over all neurons is happening normally in integers by accommodating enough sum bit width.
-This step introduces depending on the layout a long carry chain, which is optimized in hardware by pairwise tree addition (\textit{e.g.}\ { $((1+2)+(3+4))$}) reducing carry chain logarithmically.
-Structure of NN is constrained to $2^n$ neurons per layer, allowing efficient summation.
+Integer summation of $N$ weighted inputs per neuron is performed, allowing for the sum bit width of at least $\log_2(3N)$ to prevent an overflow.
+This step introduces a long carry chain, which is depending on the layout and is optimized in hardware by pairwise tree addition, \textit{e.g.} { $((1+2)+(3+4))$}.
+This reduces the carry chain length logarithmically while maintaining a fully combinatorial implementation without pipeline stages.
+The network structure is constrained to $2^n$ neurons per layer for efficient summation.